|

 -

-to help individuals better balance the physical, mental and
+individuals better balance the physical, mental and emotional

 -